How do you ensure you’re insured properly? Part 2

 - items you have specified or covered elsewhere or with us.
 This means that if your house is broken into and your smartphone is stolen, but you’ve insured your phone under specified portable possessions, you’ll need to claim under that, and not your home contents insurance.

-Underinsuring your contents might seem like a good idea at first.
+Underinsuring your content might seem like a good idea at first.
 After all, your premiums will be lower every month.
 But when it comes time to claim, it’s going to hurt.
 If you don’t insure your items for their replacement value, you’re going to be paid out a fraction of their worth when you claim.

 It works like this: If you put in a claim for R10 000 and you’ve insured your household contents for R50 000 but they are actually worth R100 000, you will only be paid out 50% of your claim.
 We work this out based on what we call an underinsurance calculation and it goes like this: Claim (R10 000) X what you’re insured for (R50 000) ÷ actual replacement value (R100 000) = R5 000.

 If you’re unsure what you’re covered for or not covered for, check your schedule of insurance and policy book or ask us.
-Also, make sure you update your household contents regularly – at least every time you buy something of value, so that you’re always insured for the right amount.
+Also, make sure you update your household contents regularly – at least every time you buy something of value so that you’re always insured for the right amount.

 Portable Possessions Insurance